elyseark/essays/README.md

 Goldin’s deeply personal film about her sister Barbara, who died by suicide at eighteen.
 [Gagosian](https://gagosian.com/exhibitions/2024/nan-goldin-sisters-saints-sibyls/) describes how the film begins with the story of ==Saint Barbara=={Q192816}, a Christian martyr who defied her parents and was punished, shown as a three-channel projection like a religious triptych.
 This story mirrors Barbara’s life, as she faced harsh judgment and institutionalization in the 1950s for rebelling against societal norms about race, gender, and sexuality.
 Barbara’s death had a lasting impact on Goldin, shaping her art and life.
 The film also reflects on Goldin’s own struggles with addiction and pain, showing how life is a mix of change, loss, and finding connection. [^8]

-*Insert Image*
-.ve-media

-Barbara and her suicide left an indelible mark on Goldin’s life and work, where *Sisters, Saints, & Sibyls*, is just one example.
-[Dazed Magazine](https://www.dazeddigital.com/photography/article/34062/1/your-ultimate-guide-to-nan-goldin)  highlights Goldin’s introduction of *The Ballad of Sexual Dependency*-dedicated to her sister- where Goldin recalls, “I was eleven when my sister committed suicide.
+Barbara and her suicide left an indelible mark on Goldin’s life and work, where *Sisters, Saints, & Sibyls*, is just one example. [*Dazed Magazine*](https://www.dazeddigital.com/photography/article/34062/1/your-ultimate-guide-to-nan-goldin)  highlights Goldin’s introduction of *The Ballad of Sexual Dependency*-dedicated to her sister- where Goldin recalls, “I was eleven when my sister committed suicide.
 This was in 1965, when teenage suicide was a taboo subject.
 I was very close to my sister and aware of some of the forces that led her to choose suicide.
 I saw the role that her sexuality and its repression played in her destruction.
 Because of the times, the early 60s, women who were angry and sexual were frightening, outside the range of acceptable behaviour, beyond control.
 By the time she was 18, she saw that her only way to get out was to lie down on the tracks of the commuter train outside of Washington, D.C.
 It was an act of immense will.”

 ***Memory Lost* (2019)**

-*Memory Lost* explores the devestating effects of drug addiction on memory and identity.
-It feels like a visual diary dissolving over time, highlighting the instability of personal histories.
-[Marian Goodman Gallery](https://www.artsy.net/show/marian-goodman-gallery-nan-goldin-memory-lost/info), who first exhibited this work, describes how Goldin reflects on the distortion and erasure of memory caused by addiction through a haunting sequence of intimate, archival images.
+*Memory Lost* explores the devestating effects of drug addiction on memory and identity through a single channel HD video projection with audio. [*Marian Goodman Gallery*](https://www.artsy.net/show/marian-goodman-gallery-nan-goldin-memory-lost/info), who first exhibited this work, describes how Goldin reflects on the distortion and erasure of memory caused by addiction through a haunting sequence of intimate, archival images.
 The work is accompanied by a deeply emotive score composed by Mica Levi, with additional contributions from CJ Calderwood and Soundwalk Collective, enhancing the emotional intensity of the visual narrative.
 Marian Goodman Gallery further notes that for the first time in her career, Goldin has presented stills from the slideshow as ==dye sublimation prints=={Q1477251} on aluminum, emphasizing the unpredictability of photography in her earlier work, where technical flaws often revealed subconscious meanings.
 This exhibit is considered one of Goldin’s most moving and personal projects, capturing a profound journey through addiction and memory.

 [^1]: O’Donoghue, D. (2017).
 When Contemporary Art Educates: Reading Nan Goldin’s The Ballad of Sexual Dependency.
 Commissioned essay for Arts in Education Ireland : http://artsineducation.ie/en/readingroom/
 [^2]: Nan Goldin | The Ballad of Sexual Dependency. (n.d.).
 Whitney.org. https://whitney.org/collection/works/8274